cysouw/diathesis/text/c06_adverbials.md

 ### Adjectives as depictive secondary predicates

-Given the right context, all German adjectives like *klein* can be used as ~~depictive~~ secondary predicates, i.e. they can be used syntactically both as adjectives [@Next a] and as adverbs [@Next b].
+Given the right context, all German adjectives like *klein* can be used as ~~depictive~~ secondary predicates, i.e. they can be used syntactically both as adjectives [@next a] and as adverbs [@next b].

 :::ex
 a.
 Das kleine Kind ist geboren.
 b.
 Das Kind ist klein geboren.
 :::

-Depending on the context and their placement inside the sentence, such depictive adjectival adverbs can describe some characteristic to different constituents in the sentence, like to an accusative object [@Next a], a nominative subject [@Next b] or a predicate [@Next c].
+Depending on the context and their placement inside the sentence, such depictive adjectival adverbs can describe some characteristic to different constituents in the sentence, like to an accusative object [@next a], a nominative subject [@next b] or a predicate [@next c].

 :::ex
 a.
 Ich habe meine Hose eng gekauft.